 I meet Indians on a regular basis who want to move to America.
 They want out of South Asia.
 They want out of poverty.
 They want out of the dirt.
 They want out of their problems.
 But I think even more than wanting out of something, they want into something.
 They want into ease, rest, riches, security, and comfort.
-When I tell them that I did the reverse and moved from America to India with my wife and daughters, that we live here, and want to stay here, they turn their head in a confused manner, indicating that they can’t seem to wrap their minds around it.
+When I tell them that I did the reverse and moved to India with my wife and daughters, that we live here, and want to stay here, they turn their head in a confused manner, indicating that they can’t seem to wrap their minds around it.
 Why on earth would someone do that?

 We know the answer, and we tell them the answer.
 But we need to keep telling ourselves the answer as well.
 We’re forgetful and we lose sight.
 “Why did we move here?
 Why did I bring my family?
 Why keep going?
 We’ve served almost six years, that’s a good stent, right?
 Why not move back now?
 The kids are growing up.
 My wife has real health problems.
 The terrible pollution is speeding up the dying process for all of us.
 I could go back and pastor a church.
 My wife could take the kids to the library regularly.
 We could have a backyard.
 We could breathe fresh air again.
 We could have ease… comfort… rest…” Left to ourselves, we’re really not very different than our unsaved Indian friends.
 But thank God we’re not left to ourselves!
 God does not leave us alone to coddle our western flesh.
 He persistently reminds us through his saints, his word, and his Spirit that in this life “we have no lasting city” and “we seek the city that is to come”.